Near-optimal entanglement-communication tradeoffs for remote state preparation: Introduction

 \subsubsection{Upper bounds}

 We also give efficient protocols for $(d,k)$-RSP that nearly match our communication and entanglement lower bounds.
-We give two different protocols: one where the entanglement cost is nearly-optimal and the communication cost is suboptimal (though not drastically so), and one whose communication cost matches exactly that of the best-known protocol in the average case but which requires slightly more entanglement than the first protocol. \begin{restatable}{theorem}{upperbound} For all $d \geq k$ and for all $\varepsilon > 0$, there exist $(d,k)$-RSP protocols with worst-case error $3\eps$, with the following parameters: \begin{enumerate} \item A protocol which uses a maximally entangled state of local dimension $d$, and has communication $m =\log \frac{d}{k} + \log \log d + 6\log \frac{1}{\varepsilon} + 2\log\log\frac{1}{\eps} + O(1)$; \item A protocol which uses a maximally entangled state of local dimension $O\left(\frac{d}{\eps}\right)$, and has communication $m=\log\frac{d}{k} + 3\log\frac{1}{\eps} + 2\log\log\frac{1}{\eps} + O(1)$. \end{enumerate} \end{restatable} The first protocol in Theorem \ref{thm:rsp-upper} has near-optimal entanglement cost, as per the lower bound in Theorem \ref{thm:lowerbound}, but its communication has an additional factor of $\log\log d$.
-On the other hand, the communication in the second protocol only depends on the ratio $d/k$, but at the cost of using slightly more entanglement.
+We give two different protocols: our first protocol is based on a previous protocol of \cite{bennett2005remote} for RSP pure states, and has near-optimal entanglement use but suboptimal communication.
+It is simple to analyze, and moreover, it only has one-sided error in the average case (this means the protocol either fails, or it succeeds and Bob outputs exactly the target state --- the failure probability is upper bounded on average).
+Our second protocol has the same entanglement cost but lower communication cost, although its error is no longer one-sided.
+This protocol is original to this work, and is more complicated to analyze than the first protocol. \begin{restatable}{theorem}{upperbound} For all $d \geq k$ and for all $\varepsilon > 0$, there exist $(d,k)$-RSP protocols, with the following parameters: \begin{enumerate} \item A protocol which uses a maximally entangled state of local dimension $d$, has communication $m =\log \frac{d}{k} + \log \log d + 2\log \frac{1}{\varepsilon_a} + O(1)$, and has one-sided error $\eps_a$ on average; \item A protocol which uses a maximally entangled state of local dimension $d$, has communication $m=\log\frac{d}{k} + 6\log\frac{1}{\eps} + 2\log\log\frac{1}{\eps} + O(1)$, and has worst-case error $\eps$. \end{enumerate} \end{restatable} The first protocol in Theorem \ref{thm:rsp-upper} has near-optimal entanglement cost, as per the lower bound in Theorem \ref{thm:lowerbound}, but its communication has an additional factor of $\log\log d$; the second protocol avoids this factor.
+It is possible to give a worst-case correct version of the first protocol, and in that case it no longer has one-sided error, and therefore has no advantages over the second protocol.